bzigterman/bzigterman.github.io/projects/weather.md

 - 54°
 - Foggy
-- 97% humidity
+- 98% humidity
 - 3 mph wind
-- 100% cloud cover
+- 97% cloud cover
 - 53 AQI 🟨
-- 0.21 inches of rain in the past 24 hours
+- 0.18 inches of rain in the past 24 hours
 - 0.06 inches of rain expected in the next 48 hours